 Select the Report tab.
 Here you can see services that are currently running (along with information about them, such as Protocol, Port, Address and Application name).
 From here, you can Pause Listening Report (Pause Icon) or Create a rule from a highlighted service from the listening report (+ Icon).

 Select the Logs tab.
 Here is where you’ll have to check for any errors are suspicious rules.
 I’ve tried creating some invalid rules to show you what these might look like when you don’t know why you can’t add a certain rule.
 In the bottom section, there are two icons.
 Clicking the first icon copies the logs to your clipboard and clicking the second icon clears the log.

-Having a firewall that is properly configured can greatly contribute to your Ubuntu experience, making your machine safer to use and allowing you to have full control over incoming and outgoing traffic.
+Having a properly configured firewall can greatly contribute to your Ubuntu experience, making your machine safer to use and allowing you full control over incoming and outgoing traffic.

 I have covered the different uses and modes of GUFW, going into how to set up different rules and configure a firewall to your needs.
 I hope that this guide has been helpful to you.

 Compared to setting up the firewall with UFW in command line, it is easier to do that with the comfort of GUI with GUFW.